 - (2).
-It's as if they're all saying, "I can't be the betrayer because no one is MORE loyal to the Lord than ME!" - c.
+It's as if they're all saying, "I can't be the betrayer because no one is more loyal to the Lord than me!" - c.
 Sadly, this isn't the first time the disciples of Jesus have played this game. - (1).
-Luke 9:44-48 "Let these words sink down into your ears, for the Son of Man is about to be betrayed into the hands of men."
+Luke 9:44-48 "'Let these words sink down into your ears, for the Son of Man is about to be betrayed into the hands of men.'
 But they did not understand this saying, and it was hidden from them so that they did not perceive it; and they were afraid to ask Him about this saying.

 Then a dispute arose among them as to which of them would be greatest.
 And Jesus, perceiving the thought of their heart, took a little child and set him by Him, and said to them, 'Whoever receives this little child in My name receives Me; and whoever receives Me receives Him who sent Me.
 For he who is least among you all will be great." - e.
-On THIS final night together, the hearts of the disciples were STILL filled with arrogant pride, and so Jesus needed to teach them one last lesson on humility.
-To do that, HE washed THEIR feet. - Here they are ALL TWELVE disciples of Jesus assembled together to celebrate the Passover meal, and
+On this final night together, the hearts of the disciples were still filled with arrogant pride, and so Jesus needed to teach them one last lesson on humility.
+To do that, He washed their feet. - Here they are all twelve disciples of Jesus assembled together to celebrate the Passover meal, and all too

-- ALL too proud to wash one another's feet.
-So they ALL sit there with dirty, dusty, sweaty feet. - (2).
-These disciples were ready to debate over who is GREATEST among Jesus' followers, but not a SINGLE ONE of them would fight for the honors of being first to SERVE their fellow disciples by washing their feet. - III.
-In the verses that follow, there are three wonderful principles about servanthood and humility that come from this wonderful example. - A. The FIRST great principle is: Servanthood and humility are never ANNOUNCED; they're SILENTLY performed and MAY even go completely unnoticed. - Jesus doesn't say, "Okay men, I'm now going to demonstrate humility!" - a.
-On the contrary, He quietly sets about to DEMONSTRATE humility by His actions. - Jesus always abhorred arrogant, self-righteous, self-exaltation attitudes among men ESPECIALLY of the scribes and Pharisees. - a.
-Matt 23:6-12 When denouncing the Pharisees, Jesus said, "They love the best places at feasts, the best seats in the synagogues, greetings in the marketplaces, and to be called by men, 'Rabbi, Rabbi.'
+- proud to wash one another's feet.
+So they all sit there with dirty, dusty, sweaty feet. - (2).
+These disciples were ready to debate over who is greatest among Jesus' followers, but not a single one of them would fight for the honors of being first to serve their fellow disciples by washing their feet. - III.
+In the verses that follow, there are three wonderful principles about servanthood and humility that come from this wonderful example. - A. The first great principle is: Servanthood and humility are never announced; they're silently performed and may even go completely unnoticed. - Jesus doesn't say, "Okay men, I'm now going to demonstrate humility!" - On the contrary, He quietly sets about to demonstrate humility by His actions. - Jesus always abhorred arrogant, self-righteous, self-exaltation attitudes among men especially of the scribes and Pharisees. - a.
+Matthew 23:6-12 When denouncing the Pharisees, Jesus said, "They love the best places at feasts, the best seats in the synagogues, greetings in the marketplaces, and to be called by men, 'Rabbi, Rabbi.'
 But you, do not be called 'Rabbi'; for